-How to Find Under the Table Jobs
+Where to Find Under the Table Jobs

 Whether you've been laid off, or just want to make some extra cash, under the table jobs/cash-paying jobs are a quick solution.

-Finding a job is easier when you know where to look, here are some of the best places to find under the table jobs.
+Here are some of the best places to find under the table jobs.

 Craiglist is by far the best option to find cash jobs in your area.
 Just head to the gigs section and you'll find plenty of jobs that pay cash in your area.

 I have to admit that some of the listings are a bit odd, while others are downright sketchy.
 But most are just people who need a helping hand for the day, like people moving houses.